Covid update November 16. 2020

 You will be working with our Nepali staff and living closely with local families during your stay with us.
 There’s lots of opportunity to watch the way they work, to try engaging with language and communicating in other ways, and you can see the general lifestyle of village members as you walk around and explore.
 You may find yourself eating with local families, working with Nepalis in the field, and going for walks around the village with local people.

 In the lower farm, temperatures are similar to Kathmandu.
 In Kattike, it is colder, especially at night.
 Bring warm clothes to sleep in, and a sleeping bag if you have it.
 If not, don’t worry, we will provide.
-In both sites there is no wireless internet or hot water.
-You can use internet from your phone through data if you get a Nepali SIM card.
+In lower farm there is wireless internet and hot water.
+In Katikke you can use internet from your phone through data if you get a Nepali SIM card.
 There is electricity in both sites for charging phones.
 Phone reception is pretty spotty, but it will come and go.

 We will provide a fully-stocked kitchen in both locations.
 Volunteers should be prepared to cook for themselves, together with other volunteers from what is provided.
 Dried beans, rice, vegetables from the garden, spices, oil, tea, coffee, etc, and some things we bring from Kathmandu will all be there.
 But if you would like some sugary snacks, dried fruits, chocolates, nuts, etc, we recommend you bring them with you.

 You will be able to do laundry by hand with local spring water, and showering with cold water can be refreshing in the middle of a warm day!
 When you are packing, think about preparing as if you are camping.
 We recommend you bring a head-torch light, flip-flops or other easy to wear house sandals (you don’t want to wear your hiking boots the whole time), clothes you are okay with getting dirty.
 You can buy biscuits and phone credit recharge cards in the local village shop.